FOSSEE/st-scripts/parsing_data/script.rst

 white space.
 The only road block we now have is conversion of string to float.

-The splitting and stripping operations are done on a string and their result is also a string. hence the marks that we have are still strings and mathematical operations are not possible on them.
+The splitting and stripping operations are done on a string and their result is also a string.
+Hence the marks that we have are still strings and mathematical operations are not possible on them.
 We must convert them into numbers (integers or floats), before we can perform mathematical operations on them.